 Where benefits are contractually linked to the performance of the assets held, as is the case for participating business, a discount rate based on the expected market return on backing assets is used.
-The assumed earning rates for backing assets for participating business are largely driven by long-term (eg 10 year) government bond yields.
+The assumed earning rates for assets backing the participating business are largely driven by long-term (e.g. 10 year) government bond yields.
 The 10 year government bond yields used at the relevant valuation dates are as shown in the following table.